illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 <vertical />

-*What information is stored in an i-node?
+*What information is stored in an inode?
 What file system information is not?*

 <vertical />